bl4de/ctf/2016/HackIM_2016/Unicle_Web200/Unicle_Web200_writeup.md

 ## Solution

-After opening url, there's a simple HTML table with all stroed objects.
+After opening url, there's a simple HTML table with all stored objects.
 There's only one parameter I could manipulate - Category id (cat).

 ### Phase one - SQL Injection

 Quick research revealed that 'cat' parameter is vulnerable to SQL Injection.
-Valid payload contains standard characters used in attacks based on SQLi (like +, /**/ and so on).
+Valid payload should contain standard characters used in attacks based on SQLi (like + as space, /**/ as comment and so on).

-First payload I've used and was fine, looks like this one (I used four columns in _union_ statement, because table had four columns):
+First payload I've used and was fine, looks like this one (I used four columns in _union_ statement, because displayed HTML table had four columns and I've assumed four is good number to start from :) ):

 ```bash
 http://54.84.124.93/?cat=2%2b1+and+1=1+union+select+1,2,3,4/**/